Bookrage001/osc/resources/docs/widgets/sliders.md

 ### `compact`
 - type: `boolean`
 - default: `false`
 - usage: set to `true` to display a compact alternative for the widget.
-Disables default mouse/touch focusing on the value display (right-click/long-touch still triggers it).
+Disables default mouse/touch focusing on the value display.

 ### `dashed`
 - type: `boolean`